putitsimply/christian-bible-explained/john.md

 ## What this book is

 The book of John is one of the four Gospels, the books that tell the story of Jesus’ life.
-John’s Gospel is written to help readers understand who Jesus is, and why trusting him matters.
+John’s Gospel[^gl-gospel] is written to help readers understand who Jesus is, and why trusting him matters.

 ## What it contains

-It begins with a poetic introduction that describes Jesus as the “Word,” meaning God’s message and action coming into the world as a real human being.
+It begins with a poetic introduction that describes Jesus as the “Word,” meaning God[^gl-god]’s message and action coming into the world as a real human being.
 John also introduces John the Baptist, a teacher who points people toward Jesus.

 After that, John tells a series of key events and teachings.
 John often calls Jesus’ miracles “signs,” because they are meant to show something about Jesus, not just amaze people.
 Some famous signs include turning water into wine at a wedding, healing people who are very sick, feeding a huge crowd with a small amount of food, walking on water, giving sight to a man born blind, and raising Lazarus from the dead.

 John includes long conversations where Jesus explains ideas using pictures and metaphors.
-For example, Jesus talks about being “born again,” meaning a fresh start in life with God.
+For example, Jesus talks about being “born again,” meaning a fresh start in life with God[^gl-god].
 He calls himself “the bread of life,” “the light of the world,” “the good shepherd,” and “the true vine.”
-These are ways of explaining that he guides, feeds, protects, and connects people to God.
-John also shows growing conflict between Jesus and some religious leaders, especially when Jesus makes big claims about his close relationship with God.
+These are ways of explaining that he guides, feeds, protects, and connects people to God[^gl-god].
+John also shows growing conflict between Jesus and some religious leaders, especially when Jesus makes big claims about his close relationship with God[^gl-god].

-A major part of the book focuses on Jesus’ final week in Jerusalem, around Passover, a Jewish festival that remembers God rescuing Israel from slavery in Egypt.
+A major part of the book focuses on Jesus’ final week in Jerusalem[^gl-jerusalem], around Passover[^gl-passover], a Jewish festival that remembers God[^gl-god] rescuing Israel[^gl-israel] from slavery in Egypt.
 John describes the Last Supper in a different way than some other Gospels.
-Instead of focusing mainly on bread and wine, John highlights Jesus washing his disciples’ feet.
+Instead of focusing mainly on bread and wine, John highlights Jesus washing his disciples[^gl-disciple]’ feet.
 This is a lesson that leadership should look like humble service.
-Jesus also teaches about love, unity, and the coming “Helper,” the Holy Spirit, which Christians understand as God’s presence and power with believers.
+Jesus also teaches about love, unity, and the coming “Helper,” the Holy Spirit[^gl-holy-spirit], which Christians understand as God[^gl-god]’s presence and power with believers.

-John then tells the story of Jesus’ arrest, trial, crucifixion, and death.
-He emphasizes that Jesus chooses to face this, and that it fits within God’s plan.
+John then tells the story of Jesus’ arrest, trial, crucifixion[^gl-crucifixion], and death.
+He emphasizes that Jesus chooses to face this, and that it fits within God[^gl-god]’s plan.

-Finally, John describes Jesus rising from the dead (which Christians believe happened) and appearing to his followers, including a disciple named Thomas who struggles to believe at first.
-The book ends by saying these stories were written so readers might believe Jesus is the Messiah (a promised leader and rescuer) and have life through him.
+Finally, John describes Jesus rising from the dead (which Christians believe happened) and appearing to his followers, including a disciple[^gl-disciple] named Thomas who struggles to believe at first.
+The book ends by saying these stories were written so readers might believe Jesus is the Messiah[^gl-messiah] (a promised leader and rescuer) and have life through him.

 ## Big ideas

 * John uses “signs” and long conversations to explain what it means to trust Jesus.
 * Big images and metaphors are used to describe who Jesus is and what he offers.
-* The story climaxes in crucifixion and (in Christian belief) resurrection, with a focus on meaning.
+* The story climaxes in crucifixion[^gl-crucifixion] and (in Christian belief) resurrection[^gl-resurrection], with a focus on meaning.

+[^gl-crucifixion]: <glossary.md#crucifixion>
+[^gl-disciple]: <glossary.md#disciple>
+[^gl-god]: <glossary.md#god>
+[^gl-gospel]: <glossary.md#gospel>
+[^gl-holy-spirit]: <glossary.md#holy-spirit>
+[^gl-israel]: <glossary.md#israel>
+[^gl-jerusalem]: <glossary.md#jerusalem>
+[^gl-messiah]: <glossary.md#messiah>
+[^gl-passover]: <glossary.md#passover>
+[^gl-resurrection]: <glossary.md#resurrection>